Proofs of network quantum nonlocality in continuous families of distributions

 \paragraph*{Proof for discrete values $u\,{<}\,u_0$.---} We now show that, for $0.7504 \,{\leq}\, u \,{\leq}\, 0.8101$, at least one of the $q^t_u(i,j,k)$ for $t\,{=}\,\pm1$ does not admit such a triangle-local model in the whole region where $q_u(i,j,k,t)$ is well defined.
 This region is described by the positivity of Eq.~\eqref{eq:q} for every tuple $(i,j,k,t)$.
 When the value of $u$ is fixed, the region is a polytope in $\mathbb{R}^4$, which we characterize explicitly in Appendix~\ref{app:polytope}.
 Let us denote this polytope $\mathcal{P}_u$.

 For $t\,{=}\,+1$, and at for $1/\sqrt{2}\,{\leq}\, u \,{\lesssim}\, 0.8457$, there always exists a distribution in $\mathcal{P}_u$ that admits a triangle-local model.
 We describe this distribution and its triangle-local model in Appendix \ref{app:qplusmodel}.
-For this reason, we focus on assessing the compatibility of $q^-(i,j,k)$.
+This means that, at least for that range, the only way to prove the nonlocality of $P_u(a,b,c)$ is proving that $q^-(i,j,k)$ is triangle nonlocal.
 We do so via the inflation technique for causal compatibility~\cite{wolfe2019inflation}.

-Inflation provides a hierarchy of necessary conditions, characterized by linear programming problems, that are satisfied by correlations admitting network-local models~\cite{navascues2017convergence}.
+Inflation provides a hierarchy of necessary conditions, characterized by linear programming problems, that are satisfied by correlations $q$ admitting network-local models~\cite{navascues2017convergence}.
 Briefly, inflation is a technique by which the sources and measurement devices of a network are copied several times and arranged in different configurations.
-By studying the correlations that arise in these configurations, one can find necessary conditions for correlations to be generated in the original network.
+By studying the correlations $p_\text{inf}$ that arise in these configurations, one can find necessary conditions for correlations $q$ to be generated in the original network.
 Note, however, that inflation is only a theoretical tool and does not mean that the actual network of interest is changed.
-The fact that, for a particular distribution under study, the necessary conditions are not satisfied at some level of the inflation hierarchy, constitutes a rigorous proof that such distribution does not admit a network local model.
+The fact that, for a particular distribution under study, the necessary conditions are not satisfied at some level of the inflation hierarchy constitutes a rigorous proof that such distribution does not admit a network local model.